JoshFeldman95/Extracting-CK-from-Large-LM/README.md

 **to do**
 ## Wikipedia Experiments

-To run the wikipedia experiments input `python wikipedia_experiments.py -cpu` or `python wikipedia_experiments.py -cuda` into your terminal based on your hardware.
+To reproduce the wikipedia experiments, run `python wikipedia_experiments.py -cpu` or `python wikipedia_experiments.py -cuda`.

 This script will put 4 datasets in the `data` repo: `wiki_concat.csv`,`wiki_template.csv`,`wiki_template_grammar.csv`, and `wiki_coherency.csv`.
 These files correspond to the concatenation, template, template + grammar, and coherency ranking experiments in the paper.
 The data fields are defined as follows:
 - **nll**: The negative log likelihood (p(T|H,r)/len(T)).